Alistair-Turcan/TusoAI/README.md

 ## What is TusoAI?

 **TusoAI** is an open-source, agentic system for **scientific method optimization**.
 Given a task description and template (Python) script, TusoAI will autonomously implement and test optimizations to maximize a user-defined score.
 It mimics the process by which a researcher may optimize their own method: by considering their own knowledge of the task, extracting insights from the literature, diagnosing intermediate steps of their method/data, and considering feedback from previous attempts.
+This process can be initialized as _cold start_, without any existing method, or _warm start_, building off of an existing method.
 TusoAI outputs a final optimized method which scientists may use in downstream applications.
+See details below and in our paper.

 ![TusoAI overview](method_overview.png)